-If you are having a hard time getting any sleep or completing any other tasks for that matter due to a persistent toothache, chances are you have a cavity.
+If you are having a hard time getting sleep or completing tasks due to a persistent toothache, chances are you have a cavity.
 The pain is often increased when the damaged tooth comes in contact with anything from hot or cold beverages to food.

-Food particles will often become stuck inside your tooth when you're dealing with cavities, increasing the pain.
+Food particles will often become stuck inside your tooth when you’re dealing with cavities, which can increase the pain.

 2. Bad breath

 Bad breath sometimes indicates the presence of cavities.
 In fact, many people find that bad breath also includes a sour taste in the mouth.
 Cavities are excellent breeding grounds for bacteria since food particles easily stick to them.